Skip to content

-The USI GWEP will establish a nursing home consortium, AIM (Advance, Improve, Move), designed to support nursing home leaders with education and innovative opportunities to grow age- and dementia- friendly care.
+The USI GWEP has established a nursing home consortium, AIM (Advance, Improve, Move), designed to support nursing home leaders with education and innovative opportunities to grow age- and dementia- friendly care.

 Quarterly Meetings